buddh4/lyvely/packages/applications/docs/docs/dev/framework/modules.md

 ### API Module

 The `@LyvelyModule` decorator extends the functionality of a standard [NestJS Module](https://docs.nestjs.com/modules) by incorporating Lyvely-specific configuration options.

-The `@LyvelyModule` decorator offers the following additional options:
+This decorator offers the following additional options:

 | Option      | Type        | Description                                       |
 |-------------|-------------|---------------------------------------------------|